lesprgm/frankenstein/apps/handoff/README.md

 **A MemoryLayer-powered app that transforms raw AI chat history into structured, reusable memories you can carry between models.**

-Handoff is a personal AI memory tool that imports your conversations from ChatGPT and other AI providers, extracts a structured knowledge graph, and lets you reuse that context anywhere—either through an in-app assistant or by generating concise context blocks you can paste into any LLM.
+Handoff imports your conversations from ChatGPT and other AI providers, extracts a structured knowledge graph, and lets you reuse that context anywhere—through an in-app assistant or concise context blocks you can paste into any LLM.

----

-## What Handoff Does

-If you've been using ChatGPT, Claude, or other AI assistants for months, you have valuable context trapped inside each platform:
-- Design decisions and technical specs
-- Project requirements and preferences
-- Ideas, todos, and learnings

-**Handoff's solution:**

-1. **Import** – Bring conversations from ChatGPT (via official export) into your own Supabase database
+- 📥 **Import**: Bring conversations from ChatGPT (via official export) into your own database
-2. **Extract** – Run MemoryLayer to build a structured knowledge graph of entities, facts, and decisions
+- 🧠 **Extract**: MemoryLayer builds structured entities, facts, and decisions from raw chats
-3. **Reuse** – Query memories in-app or copy a smart, concise context block into any LLM
+- 🔄 **Reuse**: Query memories in-app or generate smart context blocks for any LLM

-Handoff doesn't replace your existing tools—it sits alongside them, giving you control over your AI conversation history.
+- 🔒 **Privacy**: Your data stays in your own Supabase database, ToS-compliant
+- ✅ **MAKER**: Multi-agent consensus for high-confidence extraction

+**Use Cases**: Context portability between models • Knowledge management • Decision tracking • Semantic search over past conversations • Team handoffs without full transcripts

 ---